zaidsaiyed/Mouse_move/README.md

 5. To stop the script, press and hold the "ctrl+alt+shift+z" key combination for 1-2 seconds

 ## Note
--   The screen resolution is set to 1920x1080, but it can be changed in the code.
+-   The screen resolution is set to 1920 x 1080, but it can be changed in the code.
 -   The script generates random X and Y coordinates and moves the mouse cursor to that position with a random duration of time.